Skip to main content

 Kuala Lumpur is a federal territory and the capital city of Malaysia.
 Kuala Lumpur has undergone rapid development in recent decades and is home to the tallest twin buildings in the world, the Petronas Towers.
 The Petronas Towers have become an iconic symbol of Kuala Lumpur and one of the main focal points around the city.

 Below Petronas Towers is the popular KLCC, Kuala Lumpur City Centre, a multipurpose development area and one of the best shopping malls in the city.
-Kuala Lumpur is known for the cultural diversity and ethnic groups.
+Kuala Lumpur is known for its cultural diversity.
 The three major religions in Kuala Lumpur are: Islam, Hinduism and Tao Buddhism.
 A popular tourist site to visit in Kuala Lumpur is Batu Caves.
 The translation for Batu Caves is Rock Caves, and is famous for the Hindu shrine of the God Murugan.
 The statue was unveiled in 2006 and took 3 years to construct.
 The statue stands at 43m tall, and behind it lie the famous rainbow coloured stairs.

 The Kuala Lumpur Central Market was built in 1888 originally as a wet market.
 Known to the locals as Pasar Seni, it is easily accessible on the major public transport lines and today is used as a centre for Malaysian culture, art, craft and cuisine.
 Getting off at Pasar Seni station, it’s a short walk to the market complex which has been newly renovated across 2023 and 2024.
 The market has a brand new Makan Hall (Food Hall), and an array of local shops, vendors and handicrafts.

 The stalls rotate and feature locally made products from Malaysia.
-Here you can buy copper water vessels with health benefits, traditional batik styled clothing, enjoy delicious local foods like nasi lemak, asam laksa, and hydrate on fresh coconuts.
+Here you can buy copper water vessels with health benefits, traditional batik styled clothing, enjoy delicious local Malaysian foods like nasi lemak, asam laksa, and hydrate on fresh coconuts.
 There are small stationery shops with brightly coloured postcards for sale, and stamps making it convenient to ship home from here.
 Just a 5-10 min walk from Central Market is Chinatown.
-You can spend the afternoon here between the hustle and bustle of negotiating for knock offs at the market, taste testing more local treats, and spending the afternoon wandering around the old buildings, looking at graffiti temples and trying your luck to find the secret bars all around here.
+You can spend the afternoon here between the hustle and bustle of the market, taste testing more local treats, and spending the afternoon wandering around the old buildings, looking at graffiti temples and trying your luck to find the secret bars all around here.

 Batu caves, Kuala Lumpur